About the Vice-Chancellor

-The Vice-Chancellor is accountable to Council and to the Senate for the leadership of the university as a whole, and for determining the university’s strategic goals in consultation with all relevant stakeholders, and ensuring their implementation.
+The Vice-Chancellor is accountable to Council and to Senate for the leadership of the university as a whole, and for determining the university’s strategic goals in consultation with all relevant stakeholders, and ensuring their implementation.
 This includes accountability for the university’s overall academic standing, financial health, transformation and social justice interventions.
-He has both direct responsibility for fundraising and public communication and oversight of the Executive Directors of Alumni and Development, and Communications and Marketing.
-He represents the university to its internal and external publics which includes many ceremonial functions.
-He has executive oversight for risk management.
+She has both direct responsibility for fundraising and public communication and oversight of the executive directors of the Development and Alumni Department and the Communication and Marketing Department.
+She represents the university to its internal and external publics, which includes many ceremonial functions.
+She has executive oversight for risk management.

 Departments and individual reporting lines to VC (11)